-- We describe a roadmap for flood hydrology in the UK over the next 25 years - The roadmap has been published on behalf of the flood hydrology community - More than 270 individuals and 50 organisations contributed to the roadmap's development - The roadmap will inform many flood risk management activities to strengthen community, infrastructure and climate resilience - The roadmap spans science, practice and the evolution of the professional community
+- A roadmap for UK flood hydrology over the next 25 years. - The roadmap has been published on behalf of the flood hydrology community. - Over 270 individuals and 50 organisations contributed to the roadmap's development. - The roadmap will inform many flood risk management activities to strengthen community, infrastructure and climate resilience. - The roadmap spans science, practice and the evolution of the professional community.